Final regular season standings:

 In the qualifying round, the Humber Hawks (3rd Central) defeated the Loyalist Lancers (3rd East) 85-54.
 The Lancers included Tim Mathieson, Kurtis Barnett, Marc Hawley, Matt Bourgeois, Marc Ray, Jeremy Bench, Khalid Quasim, Don Wilson, Mark Boates, Shawn Artkin, Peter O’Connor, Fowzi Abib and Daniel Macdonald. …………………………………………………… The Niagara Knights (3rd West) defeated the Seneca Braves (4th Central) 83-82.
 The Braves included Sheldon Jones, Andrew Richards, Ricardo Medeiros, Chris Wright, Courtenay Campbell, Robert Wright, Paul Weekes, Clyde Gray, Curtis Clarke, Billy Hinds, Christopher Skinner, Leon Francis, Colin Greenaway and Dwayne Kennedy.

-In the quarterfinals, the Algonquin Thunder (1st East) defeated the Niagara Knights 84-63 as Abraham Osman scored 27, while being chosen player of the game for the Thunder, and Gordini Valery 15.
-Michael Harris was chosen player of the game for the Knights, who also included Michael George, Anthony Heyes, Stephen Boyle, Stephen Dever, Michael Conradi, Marcus O’Conner, Pete Mosley, Andy Medhurst, Craig Perryman, Kenneth Ranalli, Kyle Handrahan, Allen Ivey and Jason Smith.
+In the quarterfinals, the Algonquin Thunder (1st East) defeated the Niagara Knights 84-63 (also reported as 81-64) as Abraham Osman scored 27, while being chosen player of the game for the Thunder, and Gordini Valery 15.
+Michael Harris was chosen player of the game for the Knights.
+Mike George led the Knights with 23.
+Mike Harris added 14.
+The Knights (coach Jeff MacDonald) also included Anthony Heyes, Stephen Boyle, Stephen Dever, Michael Conradi, Marcus O’Conner, Pete Mosley, Andy Medhurst, Craig Perryman, Kenneth Ranalli, Kyle Handrahan, Allen Ivey and Jason Smith.
+MacDonald told the St. Catharines Standard that after rallying within five in the second half, “we just ran out of gas from there.
+They’re 10 deep, where we lack depth.”

 The Sheridan Bruins (1st Central) defeated the Cambrian Golden Shield (2nd East) 76-65.
 Bryan Harris was chosen player of the game for the Bruins, while Peter Bouillon earned the laurels for the Golden Shield, who also included Todd Talbot, Jason Charlemagne, Steve Finlayson, Mel Marsolais, Jason Jackola, Clint Knott, Luke Werger, Dan Patenaude, Dominic Cote, Dominic Ferguson, Alex Daclean and Jeremy Gilmour.